-We show that higher payments from U.S. Social Security Disability Insurance (DI) reduce mortality.
-Using administrative data on all new DI beneficiaries from 1997 to 2009, we exploit discontinuities in the benefit formula through a regression kink design.
-We estimate that $1,000 in annual DI payments decreases the annual mortality rate of lower-income beneficiaries by approximately 0.1 to 0.25 percentage points, implying that the elasticity of annual mortality with respect to annual DI income is around -0.6.
-The mortality effects imply large benefits in the welfare analysis of disability insurance.
+We show that higher payments from US Social Security Disability Insurance (DI) reduce mortality.
+Using administrative data on new DI beneficiaries, we exploit discontinuities in the benefit formula through a regression kink design.
+We estimate that $1,000 more in annual DI payments decreases the annual mortality rate of lower-income beneficiaries by approximately 0.18 to 0.35 percentage points, implying an elasticity of mortality with respect to DI income of around -0.6 to -1.0.
+We find no robust evidence of an effect of DI income on the mortality of higher-income beneficiaries.
+The mortality effects imply large welfare benefits of disability insurance.